karennavarro96/MMP23S/Quiz/README.md

-This folder contains my quizzes of the course.
+This directory contains all my quiz submissions, each of which is a folder properly named with quiz number, containing the quiz submission.